Lrebaud/robi/README.md

 ### Key features:
- * :shield: Robust control of the number of false positives by passing permuted datasets through the selection pipeline thousands of times (the more permuted datasets, the better).
+ * :shield: Robust control of the number of false positives by passing permuted datasets through the selection pipeline thousands of times.
 The proportion of false positive can be adjusted.
  * :heavy_plus_sign: Increased discovery rate via optimised feature selection.
  * :balance_scale: Reliable predictive power estimation through permutation tests instead of fixed thresholds.
  * :tada: Selects only new information by controlling for confounders and correlations with known biomarkers.